lacanoid/datalink/ROADMAP.md

 - add vacuum procedure for deleting temporary files (those not linked)
 - add vacuum procedure for managing `datalink.insight`
 - add `mtime` to `dl_linked_files` and a function to check if a datalink has changed
+- foreign servers only somewhat work.
+They should work for `stat()`

 Issues
 ======